aragon/osx/packages/contracts/docs/osx/02-how-to-guides/02-plugin-development/03-non-upgradeable-plugin/01-initialization.md

 ---
-title: Initialization
+title: Initializing Non-Upgradeable Plugins
 ---

-## Initializing Non-upgradeable Plugins
+## How to Initialize Non-Upgradeable Plugins

-Let's start from the beginning: Initialization.
-Every plugin receives and stores the address of the DAO it is associated with.
+Every plugin should receive and store the address of the DAO it is associated with upon initialization.
+This is how the plugin will be able to interact with the DAO that has installed it.

-In addition, your plugin implementation might introduce other storage variables that need to be initialized immediately after the contract was created.
-This is also the case for our `SimpleAdmin` plugin example the admin address.
+In addition, your plugin implementation might want to introduce other storage variables that should be initialized immediately after the contract was created.
+For example, in the `SimpleAdmin` plugin example (which sets one address as the full admin of the DAO), we'd want to store the `admin` address.

 ```solidity
 contract SimpleAdmin is Plugin {